cloudsimplus/cloudsimplus/docs/org/cloudbus/cloudsim/vms/VmSimple.rst

 VmSimple
 ^^^^^^^^

-.. java:constructor:: public VmSimple(int id, double mipsCapacity, int numberOfPes)
+.. java:constructor:: public VmSimple(int id, long mipsCapacity, int numberOfPes)
    :outertype: VmSimple

    Creates a Vm with 1024 MEGABYTE of RAM, 1000 Megabits/s of Bandwidth and 1024 MEGABYTE of Storage Size.
 To change these values, use the respective setters.
 While the Vm \ :java:ref:`is being instantiated <isCreated()>`\ , such values can be changed freely.